August 9

 The Liberal Democratic Party of Japan lost its legislative majority in August 1993, ending 38 years of uninterrupted rule.
 The LDP had governed Japan since 1955 through a system of factional politics, construction contracts, and rural vote blocs that had been called everything from 'one-party democracy' to 'soft authoritarianism.'
 A seven-party coalition replaced them.
 The LDP was back in power within two years.

-Aviateca Flight 901 slammed into El Salvador's San Vicente volcano, extinguishing all 65 lives aboard.
+Aviateca Flight 901 slammed into the side of El Salvador's San Vicente volcano on August 9, 1995, killing all 65 pass…

 Boris Yeltsin fired Prime Minister Sergei Stepashin on August 9, 1999, and replaced him with a relatively unknown FSB…